roadrunnerinthesun/roadrunnerinthesun/README.md

 ### Hi There 👋

-- 🔭 I’m currently working on projects to fit a run into your life
+- 🔭 I’m currently working on a project to fit a run into your life
 - 🌱 I’m currently learning computer science fundamentals, Python, HTML, CSS, Javascript, SQL
-- 🤔 I’m looking for help
-- ⚡ Fun fact:

 ## 🧰 Languages and Tools: